Experimental search for electric dipole moments of light radioactive nuclei: Methodology

-For ion beams $\delta(K) \approxeq \num{1e-4}$ or several \unit{eV}.
-This leads to a $T_s = \SI{100}{\micro s}$ which is far shorter than the possible ion storage time.
-Therefore, achieving high EDM sensitivity would necessitate dedicated techniques like those used at COSY where a \SI{1000}{s} proton beam polarization lifetime was reported~\cite{Guidoboni2016}, or spin-echo pulse schemes to cancel relative dephasing similar as in Ref.~\cite{Afach2015PRL}.
+Another possibility that will be explored to achieve long term spin coherence is to apply dedicated techniques like those used at COSY where a \SI{1000}{s} proton beam polarization lifetime was reported~\cite{Guidoboni2016}, or spin-echo pulse schemes to cancel relative dephasing similar as in Ref.~\cite{Afach2015PRL}.

-Overall, the $^8\mathrm{Li}^{+1}$ ion is an ideal candidate for this pioneering study due to its well-established high-polarization technique and simple nuclear structure, which facilitates interpretation of results.
+Overall, the $^8\mathrm{Li}^{+}$ ion is an ideal candidate for this pioneering study due to its well-established high-polarization technique and simple nuclear structure, which facilitates interpretation of results.
 Even at low magnetic fields, a single day of measurement could achieve \SI{e-24}{\ecm} sensitivity, which approaches the best indirect proton EDM limits.
+The important parameters of the experiment are summarized in Table~\ref{tab:li8_parameters}.

 Significant improvements in EDM sensitivity can be achieved using fully stripped nuclei.
 The $^8$Li$^{3+}$ state offers an eightfold enhancement due to its 24 times lower AMM compared to $^8$Li$^{+}$, following the $a/(a+1)$ scaling in Eq.~\eqref{eq:stat_sens_per_p}.
 A further threefold improvement arises from reduced electron shielding, described by the $Z/z$ factor in Eq.~\eqref{eq:stat_sens_per_p}.
 If the experiment is limited by the spin-coherence time, sensitivity improves linearly with $aq$, yielding an additional eightfold enhancement.